FernandoViudez/algo-nft-booth/README.md

 If the user does _not_ already have a funded mobile wallet account, we create one and seed it and transfer the ASA then present a QR code to allow them to import the account it was sent to directly to their wallet.

 ## TODO
+- Send to NFT domain if client already has an account

-Directions to rekey account if we create for them
+- Directions to rekey account if we create for them

-Email or share to user
+- Email or share to user